| |

 to local markets, eventually massed for sale to manufacturers or

+their agents.
 The quality and value of sticklac depends very much upon a variety

 of factors such as the host tree, the climate, whether the crop